rwprimitives/tor-seeker/docs/source/command_line.rst

 Command Line
 ============

-This section will walk through the different ways **TorSeeker** can be used as a command line tool.
+This section walks you through the different ways **TorSeeker** can be used as a command line tool.

 Basic Usage